nwjs/node/doc/api/path.md

 │ root │              │ name │ ext │
 "  /    home/user/dir / file  .txt "
 └──────┴──────────────┴──────┴─────┘
-(all spaces in the "" line should be ignored — they are purely for formatting)
+(All spaces in the "" line should be ignored.
+They are purely for formatting.)
 ```

 On Windows: